david-abel/simple_rl/README.md

 # simple_rl
-A simple framework for experimenting with Reinforcement Learning in Python 2.7.
+A simple framework for experimenting with Reinforcement Learning in Python 2.7 (brief tutorial [here](http://cs.brown.edu/~dabel/blog/posts/simple_rl.html).)

 There are loads of other great libraries out there for RL.
 The aim of this one is twofold: